 Living in a tiny apartment represents a series of design challenges requiring clever and innovative studio apartment interior design ideas.
-A single room needs to encompass the bedroom, living room, kitchen, and more.
+A single room needs to encompass a relaxing bedroom for relaxing, your dream living room, a functional kitchen/dinner, and much more.

 You, unfortunately, have little room for stuff, let alone clutter.
 Living in a studio apartment is a hoarder’s worse nightmare.
 You need to maintain order without being overwhelmed or constantly juggling items.

 Don’t let the lack of space hold you back from creating a comfortable, chic home that you’ll love and enjoy living in.

 Our studio apartment interior design ideas will help you maximize your space with style.
 These ideas will spark your creativity and help you reimagine your tiny flat into a full-fledged home!

 #1 De-clutter, often

 Before we cover some studio apartment interior design ideas, it’s worth starting with what you have.
 As you’re living in a tight space, you should be de-cluttering often.
 Try only to replace items, not add additional ones.
 Rather than seeing it as a chore, try to make it exciting.

 For example, you could have a constantly changing wardrobe with older pieces being sold or given away and then replace with fresh items for the season.

 By keeping your worldly possessions to a minimum you free up space, allowing your studio apartment to feel much bigger than before.